cinemagoer/cinemagoer/README.rst

    - moved the package to Python 3
    - removed dependencies: SQLObject, C compiler, BeautifulSoup
    - removed the "mobile" and "httpThin" parsers
-   - introduced a test suite (`please help with it!`_)
+   - introduced a test suite (:ref:`please help with it! <testing>`)

-   The Python 2 version is available in the *imdbpy-legacy* branch (mostly unsupported).

 Main features
 -------------

-- written in Python 3
+- written in Python 3, also with support for Python 2.7

 - platform-independent